lionel-k/andelzik/README.md

 ### Code Quality

-Code Quality is monitored with the `gem simplecov` and the CodeClimate service.
+Code Quality is monitored with the `gem simplecov` and the [CodeClimate](https://codeclimate.com/) service.

+Coding style is checked with the `gem rubocop`.

+[RuboCop](https://github.com/rubocop-hq/rubocop) is a Ruby static code analyzer and code formatter.
+Out of the box it enforce many of the guidelines and best practices.

 ### Run the app in local environment